 Copyright 2014 Embry Design Group LLC.
 All rigths reserved.
 Plans, specification and other items are subject to change without notice.
 These conceptual drawing are to communicate a General look and feel of the Project, and are "Concepts Only".
-The finial Project may vary greatly from the Tot Project Project and Site conditions.
+The finial Project may vary greatly from the General look and conceptual drawing, base on Code requirements and Site conditions.